Vtheonly/UMBB-A2I/content/Réseaux avancés (Advanced Networking)/TP Cisco Packet Tracer/Networking Lab/03 Router Basics and Gateways.md

 ## 🛠️ Configuring Router Interfaces

-Routers are "turned off" by default.
+Routers(1841) are "turned off" by default.
 You must enable the ports and give them IP addresses.

 **Topology Example (from TP02):**